 Each week we report on the most interesting and informative articles concerning auto diminished value claims.
 This article details the diminished value appraisal of a BMW X6 M AWD SUV with 45,575 miles that was involved in a Rear and Front collision that caused $9,123.90 in damage.
 The vehicle was not disabled/towed, had no structural damage and no air bag deployment.
 The claimant hired an independent auto appraiser and made a third-party inherent auto diminished value claim for the vehicle’s loss in value.
 Once a car is repaired after a collision, it is worth less, often much less depending on the severity of the damage.
 Regardless of how well the repairer did his job, nobody will pay as much for a previously wrecked car as they would for an identical one that was never in an accident.
 Presenting a diminished value claim and following it through to a satisfactory conclusion is a daunting task for the average person.
-Obtaining a comprehensive Diminished Value Report is key.
+Obtaining a comprehensive Diminished Value Report from a licensed CT auto appraiser is key.

 We learned from these examples from sales managers at BMW dealerships in Connecticut – One dealer said that is the general rule of thumb that they go by 10%-30% less if without frame damage.
 Another dealer said I’d whack that car around 10%.

 The opinions of six unbiased professional sales managers at recognized BMW dealerships form the basis for the most comprehensive Auto Diminished Value Appraisal available.
-We obtain six of them to validate the diminished value report prepared by AUTODIMINISHEDVALUE.COM.
+We obtain several of them to validate the diminished value report prepared by AUTODIMINISHEDVALUE.COM.
 This is what the car owner will experience in the real world.

 The six dealers providing opinions regarding diminished value were given information specific to this vehicle including year, make, model, mileage, pre-accident condition, color, options, any other pertinent equipment, date of loss as well as the nature of the repaired damages and the manner in which the vehicle was repaired.
 Dealer opinions are based on personal knowledge and access to auction results.
 Dealers were advised that this vehicle was properly repaired.